International Health Insurance for Expats in Singapore

 MediShield Life: Singapore’s National Health Insurance System

 Singapore has universal healthcare based on public and private facilities.
 Singapore citizens and permanent residents (known as PRs) are entitled to subsidized government healthcare services.
 This is because they contribute to the national mandatory savings plan.
-All citizens and PRs are required to subscribe to an approved health insurance or medical care plan known as Medishield Life to access this subsidized healthcare.
+All citizens and PRs are required to subscribe to approved health insurance or medical care plan known as Medishield Life to access this subsidized healthcare.

 Medishield Life subsidizes a large portion of hospital bills and outpatient treatment.
 In general, Medishield Life policies include a deductible plan.
 Through this, patients either need to pay a minimum amount before any claims can be made or pay a certain percentage of the medical fees while the insurer pays the rest.
 This public healthcare is offered by government-run “polyclinics” and hospitals.
 Additionally, the government also offers grants and further subsidies, such as the CHAS card which provides subsidized medical treatment, to help those who cannot afford premiums and co-payments.